abhishesh/abhishesh.github.io/README.md

 > About me!

-I am in prepetual search for perfection
+I am in perpetual search for perfection

 * Principles
   * no half measures